QEWD-Courier/Ripple-Qewd/README.md

 The installer script installs and configures the following:

-- The Open Source GT.M database (used by RippleOSI's middle tier as a high-performance session cache)
+- The Open Source GT.M database (used by RippleOSI's middle tier as a high-performance session cache and Document Store)
 - Node.js
 - QEWD
 - The QEWD-based RippleOSI Middle Tier